ntanmayee/ntanmayee.github.io/about.md

 # About Me
 Hello!
 I'm Tanmayee Narendra, a Software Engineer at IBM Research, Bangalore, India.
 I am interested in Machine Learning and AI, particularly causal inference and natural language processing.

 My Masters thesis is on "Causal Discovery for Closed Systems: The Example of Aircraft Engines".
 Previously, I have been a Visiting Student in MIT Media Lab under the supervision of Sandy Pentland.
 I have also worked with Fields of View and Medialab Amsterdam in developing a serious game on solid waste management in Bangalore.

 In my free time, I enjoy singing.
 I have some covers on [YouTube](https://www.youtube.com/watch?v=A1n0NKEndfs&list=PLqcR77bpV0rQlXiWEpXeDXIgAzivEEm11) and recordings on [Smule.](https://www.smule.com/triptoes)

-My CV can be found [here.](/docs/CV_Tanmayee Narendra_181116.pdf)

 <!-- ## Achievements
 * Recepient of Grace Hopper Celebrations India Student Scholarship, 2016
 * Winner of AppLift’s Datathon held on 29-30 th November, 2015.
 [Read about it here.](http://blog.venturesity.com/rise-rise-female-hacker)
 * First Runner Up in Swiss-Re BlueMix Hackathon.
 * Awarded the Dean’s Merit List certificate for 10 semesters in IIIT Bangalore.
 * Qualified for regionals of ACM ICPC (Amritapuri Region) in 2015 and 2013
 * Stood 3rd in India in IEEE Xtreme 8.0 (24 hour programming competition) in 2014